Thoughts and Attention…What’s the Diff, and Who Cares?

 Reasons to be grateful: let me count the ways indeed!
 I am a dual citizen, and one of the benefits (and there are soooo

-After several days of deluging rain, the sun and blue sky and pink clouds have returned and I notice that moving from Joy to Joy
+Rediscovering Joy After the Storm After several days of deluging rain, the sun and blue sky and pink clouds have returned and I notice that

 The stories we tell ourselves matter a lot.
 They make a huge difference in our own lives…whether the story is about the universe itself,